-Celal Cahit Agar is a PhD Candidate and Research Assistant at the University of Exeter.
-His research focuses on spatial political economies and ecologies of organisation and management, splitting into four interrelated areas.
+His research focuses on spatial political economies and ecologies of organisation and management, splitting into the following four interrelated areas.

-- International business and employment relations: Exploring the working life conditions, self-reproduction problems and survival strategies of the unorganised, temporary, migrant and disadvantaged segments of workers and the labouring classes.
+International business and employment relations: Exploring the working life conditions, self-reproduction problems and survival strategies of the unorganised, temporary, migrant and disadvantaged segments of the labouring classes.

-- Economic geography and the political economy of economic crises: Developing an interdisciplinary economic geography approach to critically examining the interlinked processes of economic crisis-production and crisis-displacement at local, regional, national and international scales.
+Economic geography and the political economy of systemic crises: Developing an interdisciplinary economic geography approach to critically examining the interlinked processes of crisis-production and crisis-displacement at local, regional, national and international scales.

-- Climate policy and carbon markets: Analysing the actors, dynamics and processes of climate change mitigation and its socio-economic, geopolitical and environmental consequences.
+Sustainability, climate policy and carbon markets: Analysing the actors, dynamics and processes of sustainable development, climate change mitigation and its socio-economic, geopolitical and environmental consequences.

-- Governance and social movements: Examining the contestations and confrontations within and between businesses, governments, labour and grassroots social movements in the context of emerging economies.
+Emerging economies and social movements: Examining the contestations and confrontations within and between businesses, governments, labour and grassroots social movements in the context of emerging economies.